EpicEric/sandhole/README.md

 - [rlt](https://github.com/kaichaosun/rlt) - Uses localtunnel's protocol instead of SSH.
 Written in Rust.
 - [wstunnel](https://github.com/erebe/wstunnel) - Uses its WebSocket-based protocol instead of SSH.
 Written in Rust.
 - [rathole](https://github.com/rathole-org/rathole) - A highly configurable reverse proxy with NAT traversal and a great name.
 Written in Rust.
-- [sshuttle](https://github.com/sshuttle/sshuttle) - A smarter proxy service, also based on SSH, that only needs Python in the server.
+- [sshuttle](https://github.com/sshuttle/sshuttle) - A smart proxy service, also based on SSH, that only needs Python in the server.
 Written in Python.